deepakgaur84/lineledger/.fork-patches/app/Services/BulkImport/README-BULK-IMPORT.md

   valid/invalid + why) → confirm → commit.
 Invalid rows are always
   skipped, never partially imported.

-## Currently shipped: Vendors, Customers
+## Currently shipped: Vendors, Customers, Item Categories, Items

-Both are flat entities — no reference resolution, no nested line items.
-That's *why* these two shipped first; see "Not yet built" below for what a Bills/Payments importer would additionally need.
+Vendors/Customers/Item Categories are flat entities — no reference resolution (Item Categories has one *optional* self-referential parent, resolved by name).
+Items is the first genuinely reference-heavy one: resolves an income/expense account by its `code`, an item category by `name`, and — for inventory-tracked items — an asset and COGS account too, plus a one-time opening-balance stock adjustment (matching exactly what `SaveItem` does for the Settings page).
+Deliberately excluded: **Bundle** items, since they reference *other items* as components — a flat CSV row has no clean way to represent that, same reasoning as Bills being excluded until there's a real convention for multi-row nested structures (see "Not yet built" below).

 ## The FC (foreign currency) logic — read this before adding Bills/Payments